Lincoln is exceptional because of its Jewish heritage: you will find no other place in the UK with as many surviving

 One of Europe’s finest Gothic buildings, once the tallest in the world, with stunning views from the roof and tower and intricate design inside.

 The ruins of the medieval home to the Bishop of Lincoln, dating to the 12th century, found in the shadow of Lincoln Cathedral.
-CURRENTLY RESTRICTED ACCESS DUE TO CONSERVATION WORK.
+LIMITED ACCESS DUE TO CONSERVATION WORK.

 This stone building, on Steep Hill, dates back to the 12th century and is one of the oldest surviving, domestic buildings in the UK.